NOC-MSM/pyBDY/README.rst

 The conda environment creation command has not yet been tested.
 The yml document (can be opened using text editor) gives a list of all the modules and their versions that are required for PyNEMO so a environment can be constructed using this document as reference (or if you use pip!)

+**Update** conda environment yaml file has been tested (and works!) on a Macbook Pro 2015 and iMac 2013 running Anaconda 3.7 and Miniconda 3.7 respectively.

 Contribution guidelines
 -----------------------